danielwertheim/mycouch/README.md

 A [public Trello board](https://trello.com/b/wuDUldwD/mycouch-main) is used instead of a "roadmap".

 ## Get up and running with the source ##
-The Sample has been written using Visual Studio 2012 (for the Windows store 8.1 libs, Visual Studio 2013 is needed), targeting multiple platforms (.Net4.0, .Net4.5, Windows Store apps).
-The .Net4.5 is the mainstream project. .Net4.0 uses Microsofts various portable class library (PCL) for adding missing BCL capabilities, the async HttpClient etc. to .Net4.0.
+- For .Net4.0 and .Net4.5, Visual Studio 2012 is needed.
+- For Windows store 8.0, currently not included.
+But let me know and I will assist or fix it.
+- For Windows store 8.1, Visual Studio 2013 is needed.

 Please note. **No NuGet packages are checked in**.
-If you are using the latest version of NuGet (v2.7.1+) you should be able to just build and the packages will be restored.
+If you are using the latest version of NuGet (v2.7.1+) **you should be able to just build and the packages will be restored**.
 If this does not work, you could install the missing NuGet packages using the provided PowerShell script:

     ps:> .\setup-devenv.ps1